ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 - Player is positioned when entering the trigger.
 - Player is rotated to face the camera when entering the trigger.
-- Movement controls are disabled.
+- Movement controls are disabled, so movement inputs do not move the player.

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">